 By Rajesh Divakaran, Head of Marine HR / MLC Officer

 Travel restrictions imposed by various nations across the world have significantly affected seafarers.
-Statistics reveal an estimated number of 150,000 seafarers, who have completed their contracts and are waiting to sign off from various vessels or are stuck in a foreign port awaiting homebound flights.
+Statistics reveal that a rising number of seafarers have completed their contracts and are waiting to sign off from vessels or are stuck in a foreign port awaiting homebound flights.

-At Thome, we are still facing challenges similar to those faced by other ship managers in the industry.
-When the COVID-19 epidemic started, we were amongst one of the first ship managers to initiate and implement a Business Continuity Plan (BCP) in the early periods of the outbreak for the shore team.
-At the same time, we introduced a pandemic committee to address the various challenges in implementing the BCP for the vessels.
+At Thome, we are still facing challenges similar to those faced by the other ship managers in the industry.
+When the COVID-19 epidemic started, we were amongst one of the first ship managers to initiate and implement a Business Continuity plan (BCP) in the early periods of the outbreak for the shore team.
+At the same time, we introduced a pandemic committee to address the various challenges in implementing the BCP for our vessels.

-We initiated a few crew changes wherever it was possible up to 11th Mar 2020.
-On 11th Mar 2020, the World Health Organisation (WHO) declared COVID -19 as a pandemic disease, resulting in rapid amendments of immigration rules in most countries, which subsequently affected the ongoing crew changes.
-These last-minute changes to immigration laws, forbade crew members on some vessels from signing off even though their relievers were onboard.
+We initiated some crew changes, wherever it was possible, up until 11th Mar 2020.
+On 11th Mar 2020, the World Health Organisation (WHO) declared COVID -19 as a pandemic disease, resulting in a rapid amendment of immigration rules in most of the affected countries, which subsequently disrupted ongoing crew changes.
+These last minute changes to immigration laws forbade crew members on some vessels from signing off even though their relievers were onboard.

-We also had crew from a vessel waiting in a hotel to travel back to India and Philippines, after the vessel was re-delivered.
+We also have crew from a vessel waiting in a hotel to travel back to India and the Philippines, after the vessel was re-delivered.

-The highly fluidic nature of the immigration rules led Thome Group to suspend crew changes for 4 weeks from 15th Mar 2020 and the fleet was informed of this decision.
+The highly fluid nature of these immigration rule alterations led the Thome Group to suspend crew changes for 4 weeks from 15th Mar 2020 and the fleet was duly informed.

-Safety of the crew is of utmost importance for the Thome Group and clear guidelines were provided to the vessels on how to prevent spread of COVID -19 while calling at ports and allowing visitors onboard.
-Weekly updates on the COVID situation and guidelines were provided to the fleet, along with supply of the required PPE and other necessary items.
+The safety of the crew is of utmost importance for the Thome Group and clear guidelines were provided to the vessels on how to prevent COVID -19 while calling at port or while allowing visitors onboard.
+Weekly updates on the COVID situation and guidelines were provided to the fleet, along with supplies of the required PPE and other necessary items.

-At present, Thome is working with the others in the industry to get the seafarers declared as “Essential service personnel” by all the countries, which will enable their movements worldwide.
-As more and more countries are accepting this, we hope that we shall be able to resume the crew changes without much delay.
+At present, Thome is working with the others in the industry to get the seafarers declared as “Essential Service Personnel” by all countries, which will enable them to travel worldwide.
+As more and more countries are accepting this, we hope that we shall be able to resume the crew changes without further delay.